some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-Figure :need:`feat_req_someipsd_1163` shows a simplified for the error handling of incoming SOME/IP-SD messages.
+Figure :need:`feat_req_someipsd_1163` shows a simplified illustration of the error handling of incoming SOME/IP-SD messages.

 The following steps are taken:

 * Check that at least enough bytes for an empty SOME/IP-SD message are present
 * Check that enough bytes are present for the entries and options array
 * For each entry that can be parsed:
-* Check if the Service ID is known
+* Check if the Service ID of the entry is known
-* Check if the Instance ID of this Service ID is known
+* Check if the Instance ID of this entry is known for this Service
-* Check if the Major Version of this Service Instance is known
+* Check if the Major Version of this entry is known for this Service
-* Check if the Eventgroup ID of the Service Instance with Major Version is known (only applicable for eventgroup entries)
+* Check if the Eventgroup ID of the entry is known for this Service (only applicable for eventgroup entries)
 * Check if the referenced Options exist in the options array and are syntactically ok
 * Check if the TCP connection is already present (only applicable, if TCP is configured for Eventgroup and Subscribe Eventgroup entry was received)
 * Check if enough resources are left (e.g. Socket Connections)
-* If any of these check fails, you need to:
+* If any of these checks fail, you need to:
 * Answer with a Subscribe Eventgroup NACK, if the original entry was a Subscribe Eventgroup entry :need:`feat_req_someipsd_1137`.
 * Ignore, if the original entry was not a Subscribe Eventgroup entry